 Close to central Goreme, the town’s attractions are a short walk or bike ride away, as are horseback and balloon tours – the latter of which will give you views that seem otherworldly.

-With amenities that are even a cut above many of the surrounding hotels, Kelebek Special Cave Hotel is another one of the best cave hotels in Cappadocia.
+Another one of the most fantastic cave hotels in Cappadocia.
+With amenities that are even a cut above many of the surrounding hotels, Kelebek Special Cave Hotel is another one of the best Cappadocia cave hotels in Cappadocia.
 Boasting an outdoor swimming pool and traditional Turkish bath, you may be tempted to grab a good book, ring room service for a pot of coffee, and cancel your plans for the day.
 The suites are roomy by cave suite standards; many of them have fireplaces and private balconies which give unrestricted views of the surrounding town, landscape, and blue Turkish sky.

 Decorated in a mix of traditional and contemporary, the rooms are built for comfort.
 There’s also a sauna on-site and massages can be booked with experts, whose hands will turn those tense muscles into jelly in no time, after which you can enjoy a glass of wine or Turkish coffee at the hotel bar.